MYAzrak/RadarSimulation/README.md

 ### 3. Run the Entire System

-1. Change the config.yaml to have use the test scene
+1. Change `sim-config-example.yaml` (or your version of it) to have use `KhorfakkanCoastline` scene.
 2. Run `python run.py ./path/to/config`
 3. Create a copy of service_config.yaml with your own paths
 4. Run `python start_services.py service_config.yaml`